larisanti/restaurant-db/README.md

 ## Project Overview

-This project showcases the integration of a MySQL database with a Python-based front-end application using MySQL Connector/Python.
-Completed as part of the Meta Data Engineering course offered by Coursera, the project focuses on developing a detailed analysis and sales report for a restaurant.
-All data utilized in this project was sourced from the course materials.
+This project integrates a MySQL database with a Python-based front-end application using MySQL Connector/Python.
+Developed as part of the Meta Data Engineering course from Coursera, the project focuses on generating a detailed analysis and sales report for a restaurant.
+All data utilized in the project was sourced from the course materials.

 ---

 ## Project Steps

 ### 1. Establish a Connection Pool
-  - Used the `MySQLConnectionPool` class from `mysql.connector` to handle connections.
+  - Utilized the MySQLConnectionPool class from mysql.connector to manage database connections.
-  - Defined database configurations in a dictionary (`dbconfig`).
+  - Defined database configurations in a dictionary (dbconfig) for easier management.
-  - Established a pool named `pool_b` with two connections.
+  - Created a connection pool named pool_b with two connections for optimized performance.
-  - Implemented error handling using a `try-except` block.
+  - Implemented error handling to manage connection failures and timeouts.

 ### 2. Execute SQL Queries
-  - Queried sales by month, menu item popularity, and customer trends.
+  - Executed a series of queries to retrieve sales by month, menu item popularity, and customer booking trends.
-  - Optimized queries to improve execution time and minimize resource usage.
+  - Optimized queries to reduce execution time and resource usage, ensuring efficient data retrieval.

 ### 3. Data Analysis and Report
-  - Executed queries and formatted results using Python.
+  - Retrieved and formatted query results using Python.
-  - Visualized the sales report and presented insights using the Python-based visualization library Matplotlib.
+  - Visualized the data and presented the analysis in the form of a detailed sales report, utilizing Matplotlib for clear and informative charts.

 ---

 ## Built With

-- **MySQL**: For creating the database, populating it, and storing and querying restaurant sales data.
+  - MySQL: Used for creating, populating, and querying the restaurant database.
-- **MySQL Connector/Python**: For connecting Python to the MySQL database.
+  - MySQL Connector/Python: Enabled the connection between Python and MySQL for database operations.
-- **Python**: For scripting and database interaction.
+  - Python: Used for scripting, querying the database, and performing analysis.
-- **Matplotlib**: For data visualization.
+  - Matplotlib: Utilized for data visualization and generating graphical reports.

 ---